-Fair value: Financial instruments presented on the consolidated balance sheets that approximate fair value include: cash and cash equivalents, receivables, investments carried at fair value, payables, accrued liabilities, interest rate swap and variable rate long-term debt.
+Fair value: Financial instruments presented on the consolidated balance sheets that approximate fair value include: cash and cash equivalents, receivables, investments carried at fair value, payables, accrued liabilities, interest rate swaps and long-term debt.

-The Company measures its interest rate swap at fair value based on information provided by the counterparty and recognizes it as a liability on the Company's consolidated balance sheet.
-Changes in the fair value of the swap are recognized in interest expense, as the Company did not designate the swap agreement as a cash flow hedge for accounting purposes.

-The July 2010 credit agreement (see note 5) provided that the Company enter into a hedge agreement for a minimum notional value of approximately \$63 million, and for a minimum term of 3 years, to manage a portion of its exposure to interest rate movements by converting a portion of its long-term debt from variable to fixed rates.
+The Company measures its interest rate swaps at fair value based on information provided by the counterparty and third party software, and recognizes it on the Company's consolidated balance sheet.
+Changes in the fair value of the swap acquired in 2010 are recognized in interest expense, as the Company did not designate this swap agreement as a cash flow hedge for accounting purposes.
+Changes in the fair value of the swap acquired in 2012 are recognized in other comprehensive income, as this swap was designated as a cash flow hedge for accounting purposes.
+The Company entered into these swaps to manage a portion of its exposure to interest rate movements by converting a portion of its long-term debt from variable to fixed rates.

 Asset retirement obligations: The Company records the fair value of an asset retirement obligation as a liability in the period in which it incurs a legal obligation associated with the retirement of tangible long-lived assets that results from acquisition, construction, development and/or normal use of the assets.
 The Company also records a corresponding asset, which is depreciated over the life of the tangible long-lived asset.
 Subsequent to the initial measurement of the asset retirement obligation, the obligation is adjusted at the end of each period to reflect the passage of time and changes in the estimated future cash flows underlying the obligation.
 The Company records the retirement obligation on towers owned and cell site improvements where there is a legal obligation to remove the tower or cell site improvements and restore the site to its original condition, as required by certain operating leases and applicable zoning ordinances of certain jurisdictions, at the time the Company discontinues its use.
 The obligations are estimated and vary based on the size of the towers.
-The Company's cost to remove the tower or cell site improvements is amortized over the life of the tower.
-Changes in the liability for asset removal obligations for the years ended December 31, 2011, 2010 and 2009 are summarized below (in thousands):
+The Company's cost to remove the tower or cell site improvements is amortized over the life of the tower or cell site assets.
+Changes in the liability for asset removal obligations for the years ended December 31, 2012, 2011 and 2010 are summarized below (in thousands):

-2011 2010 2009
+2012 2011 2010

-Balance at beginning of year \$ 6,542 \$ 5,966 \$ 4,393
+Balance at beginning of year \$ 7,610 \$ 6,542 \$ 5,966

-Additional liabilities accrued 556 309 1,227
+Additional liabilities accrued 1,148 556 309

+Changes to prior estimates (2,265) - -

+Payments made (846) - -

-Accretion expense 512 267 346
+Accretion expense 249 512 267

-Balance at end of year \$ 7,610 \$ 6,542 \$ 5,966
+Balance at end of year \$ 5,896 \$ 7,610 \$ \$6,542